loXpac/gear5.github.io/index.md

   </p>

   <p>
-    You might wonder where one would even start and know what defines a successful movie ?
-Is it it's box office revenue, is it how known it is, how popular it is with critics and fans ?
+    You might wonder where one would even start to know what defines a successful movie ?
+Is it box office revenue, is it how known it is, how popular it is with critics and fans ?
 How many languages it has been translated to or how many countries it has been distributed in ?
   </p>

   <p>